casatwy/RTNetworking/readme.md

 You will need the latest developer tools in order to build `CTNetworking`.
 Old Xcode versions might work, but compatibility will not be explicitly maintained.

 ## Adding CTNetworking to your project

-### CocoaPods

-[CocoaPods](http://cocoapods.org) is the recommended way to add CTNetworking to your project.

-1. Add a pod entry for CTNetworking to your Podfile `pod 'CTNetworking'`
-2. Install the pod(s) by running `pod install`.
-3. Include CTNetworking wherever you need it with `#import <CTNetworking/CTNetworking.h>`.
-4. Add code in `CTNetworkingCustoms` folder to custom your own Networking layer.

 ## Demo